cabraham/Books/designingdataintensiveapplications.md

 - garbage collection in specific runtimes
 - VM resource allocation
 - OS context-switches
-- heavy disk access by a therad
+- heavy disk access by a thread
 - disk paging

 > A node in a distributed system must assume that its execution can be paused for a significant length of time at any point, even in the middle of a function